SINTEF-9012/ThingModel/README.md

 It shares data and models over the network for multiple devices.
 Mainly iPads, PC and a PixelSense table.

+ThingModel does not need compilation, it does not include a DSL either and everything is done during runtime.
+Also, it is not dependant to a model, you can build the model on the fly and the connected applications can learn it during their executions.

-If you are looking for a innovative product about models, you should take a look at [ThingML](http://thingml.org/) or [Kevoree](http://kevoree.org/kmf/).
+If you are looking for innovative products about models, you should also take a look at [ThingML](http://thingml.org/) or [Kevoree](http://kevoree.org/kmf/).

 ## Model